45H15H/Datamatics-Hackathon/README.md

    - Sends fake emails to the assumed company email address.

 2. **FeedbackAnalysis Bot**:
-   - Extracts responses from emails, saves them in a CSV file (`eml_responses.csv`), and sends the analyzed responses to a Google Sheet and a customer support team email.
+   - Extracts responses from emails, saves them in a CSV file (`eml_responses.csv`) and sends the analyzed responses to a Google Sheet and a customer support team email.

 ---